top of page

 F. The disturbance is evident before age 5 years.

 G. The child has a developmental age of at least nine months.
-(Previously considered a subtype — Disinhibited Social Engagement Disorder — was added to the DSM in 2013 and is characterized by being overly familiar with unknown adults while not checking in with primary caregivers, among other things.
+(Previously considered a subtype — disinhibited social engagement disorder — was added to the DSM in 2013 and is characterized by being overly familiar with unknown adults while not checking in with primary caregivers, among other things.
 The complete definition can be read here).

-Those of us who have raised traumatized children can list many other symptoms not covered in the DSM criteria for reactive attachment disorder.
+Those of us who have raised children who experienced early trauma can list many other symptoms not covered in the DSM criteria for reactive attachment disorder.
 It’s a narrow definition, and on top of that, many clinicians believe reactive attachment disorder is rare.
 While this may be true in the general population, it is not true in children from foster care or orphanages.
-Other clinicians believe that issues from childhood trauma can be better explained by a diagnosis like post-traumatic stress disorder (PTSD).

-All this means the diagnosis of reactive attachment disorder is often missed.
-It also leads to many other, often wrong, diagnoses being added, like attention deficit hyperactivity disorder (ADHD).
+All this means is that parents often do not learn about the diagnosis of reactive attachment disorder until matters reach a dire point in their homes, if at all.
+It also leads to many other, often wrong, diagnoses being added, like attention-deficit/hyperactivity disorder (ADHD).
+Many clinicians believe that issues from childhood trauma can be better explained by a diagnosis like post-traumatic stress disorder (PTSD).
 This takes us down the wrong paths, giving our children medication that doesn’t work and treatment that’s ineffective.

 Those of us who have raised traumatized children can list many other symptoms not covered in the DSM criteria for reactive attachment disorder.
 It’s a narrow definition, and on top of that, many clinicians believe reactive attachment disorder is rare.